 Another way to target your market is by demographics.
 When you know the people who might need your services/products, you want to do your research on potential buyers.
 The following are some information you want to consider:

 - Education Level

 Besides targeting the demographics, you want to know your audience’s characteristics.
 The following are some psychographic information to consider:

 How will your services/products fit the lifestyle of your market?
 When and how will this be beneficial for them?
 Which key features should you highlight that would appeal to this individual target?
 Where does this audience go for information?
 Do they go to community events, read the newspaper or search online?

-As a business, remember that you have a numerous amount of niche so do not go overboard on targeting your audience.
-You may want to consider creating different marketing messages for various niche.
+As a business, remember that you have numerous amount of niches so do not go overboard on targeting your audience.
+You may want to consider creating different marketing messages for various niches.
 Again, we suggest that you don’t go too specific since a certain audience might only reach 100 people.
 Ultimately, this is what you want to avoid.